isabella232/data-workbench.en-1/help/home/c-rpt-oview/c-install-rpt-port/c-rpt-port-user-inter.md

 ---
 description: Report sets must be configured in a specific way to produce reports that display properly through Report Portal.
-seo-description: Report sets must be configured in a specific way to produce reports that display properly through Report Portal.
-seo-title: Customize the Report Portal User Interface
 solution: Analytics
 title: Customize the Report Portal User Interface
 topic: Data workbench